Robert C. Schoen, Ph.D.

 His research experience extends from the development of educational and psychological measurement instruments and in-depth study of student mathematical thinking to the mathematical education of teachers and rigorous evaluation of the effectiveness of educational interventions.
 Through his extensive research and outreach, Dr. Schoen has developed and sustained collaborative professional relationships with principals, teachers and district staff and has gained valuable insights into program development, implementation, educational measurement, and evaluation of educational interventions in varying local contexts.

-Dr. Schoen advocates for a scientific approach to educational research and supports the use of open science and experimental design in his work.
+Dr. Schoen promotes a scientific approach to educational research and supports the use of open science and experimental design in his work.
 His work includes reports of the impact of educational interventions on student learning in mathematics and statistics through various teacher learning programs involving formative assessment, Cognitively Guided Instruction (1, 2, 3), lesson study, and statistics curriculum and professional learning opportunities.

 Through these research activities, Dr. Schoen has engaged in development and validation of several original assessment instruments for use in mathematics education research and evaluation, including the Beliefs about Mathematics Teaching and Learning (B-MTL) questionnaire and several forms of the Knowledge for Teaching Early Elementary Mathematics (K-TEEM) test, the Teacher Ability to Predict Student Success (TAPSS) assessment, the Math Anxiety Scale for Teachers (MAST), the Elementary Mathematics Student Assessment (EMSA) for grades K–5 students, and the Mathematics Performance and Cognition (MPAC) interview.